“Say what you mean, simply and directly.” - Brian Kernighan

 Just like any big cleaning project, it's easy to be overwhelmed.
 If your docs are in bad shape:

 Documentation is an art.
 There is no perfect document, there are only proven methods and prudent guidelines.
-See go/g3doc-style#good.
+See Better is better than perfect.

 Writing excellent code doesn‘t end when your code compiles or even if your test coverage reaches 100%.
 It’s easy to write something a computer understands, it's much harder to write something both a human and a computer understand.
 Your mission as a Code Health-conscious engineer is to write for humans first, computers second.
 Documentation is an important part of this skill.